Command line interfaces

 and you should now be able to run the following command in the terminal

-This covers the basic of typer
+This covers the basics of typer

 but feel free to deep dive into how the package can help you custimize your CLIs.